Léonard Aggoune

-Léonard Aggoune (born 18 December 1997) is a French professional footballer who plays as a goalkeeper for Championnat National 2 club Moulins Yzeure.
+Léonard Antoine Aggoune (born 18 December 1997) is a French professional footballer who plays as a goalkeeper for Algerian Ligue Professionnelle 1 club MC Oran.

 Career

 Developed in Paris Saint-Germain Youth Academy, Aggoune was part of club's reserve side during 2015–16 and 2016–17 seasons.
-His playing minutes were however limited as Rémy Descamps was team's first-choice goalkeeper.
+His playing minutes were however limited as Rémy Descamps was the team's first-choice goalkeeper.
 Aggoune was also part of club's under-19 team which reached final of 2015–16 UEFA Youth League.

 Aggoune signed for Cypriot club Pafos prior to 2017–18 season.
 He made his professional debut on 21 April 2018 in a 1–0 win against Ermis Aradippou.
 He signed for Championnat National 2 club Créteil in August 2018.
 After spending two seasons at Les Ulis, Aggoune returned to Créteil in July 2021.